Iron-Ham/swift-commit-gen/README.md

 Prerequisites
 -------------
-- macOS 26 (Sequoia) or later with the Apple Intelligence feature set enabled
+- macOS Tahoe (26) or later with the Apple Intelligence feature set enabled
 - Xcode 26 (or newer) with the command line tools installed (`xcode-select --install`)
 - Swift 6 toolchain (ships with Xcode 26)
 - Git 2.40+ available on `PATH`